TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 	- we should let a map select some sensible defaults?
 	- audiovisual state can accept speed mult separately
 		- which could be also changed when a proper tick is check

-- Remember to reset input flags of the character itself on performing transfer
-	- why? it's good to keep shooting once you change

 - Easily spawn loaded weapons or magazines
 	- For now, let instantiation load them all by default